turcuciprian/Coding-with-chip-blog/index.md

 ---
-title: "Coding With Chip Blog"
+title: "Coding With Chip - Home page"
 description: "I write about coding, mostly focused on python and ML nowadays.
 A blog by Ciprian Turcu"
 ---